O365 Innovation Hub Grassroots365

 WHO CAN APPLY?

-The target audience for the Grassroots365 Funding Strand is intentionally broad, so as to remain accessible for smaller, community-based groups who have innovations or innovative ideas for how to advance sustainable development through sport.
-The target audience for applicants include:
+The target audience for the Grassroots365 Funding Strand is intentionally broad, so as to remain accessible for smaller, community-based groups who have innovative ideas for how to advance sustainable development through sport.
+This includes:

 Examples: Collectives, associations, social enterprises, non-profits, charities, sports clubs, teams, athletes, coaches.